megabitsenmzq/Information-Pages-Of-My-Apps/Privacy.md

 ## Use of Data

-Beta App uses the collected data for various purposes:
+The App uses the collected data for various purposes:

 - To provide and maintain the Service
 - To notify you about changes to our Service